Zes apps · Één kwartaal Six apps · One quarter

 De Google Sheets-aanpak was verrassend elegant voor een ouder die snel nieuwe woorden wil toevoegen.
 En de visuele taal — scherper, helderder dan Glim — paste beter bij een kind dat moet leren.

-The Google Sheets approach was surprisingly elegant for a parent who wants to quickly add new words.
+The Google Sheets approach was surprisingly elegant for a parent who wants to add words quickly.
 And the visual language — sharper, clearer than Glim — suited a child who needs to learn.

 Bekijk projectpagina View project page